mrcavalcanti/mosaicoo/docs/sources/installation/docker.md

 ## Configure Docker image

-Refer to [Configure a Grafana Docker image]({{< relref "../administration/configure-docker.md" >}}) page for details on options for customizing your environment, logging, database, and so on.
+Refer to [Configure a Mosaicoo Docker image]({{< relref "../administration/configure-docker.md" >}}) page for details on options for customizing your environment, logging, database, and so on.

 ## Configure Grafana